namitharayasam/namitharayasam.github.io/_pages/about.md

   - /about.html
 ---

 I'm an MSR student at the Robotics Institute, Carnegie Mellon University.
-I'm interested in embodied AI and multimodal learning, particularly at the intersection of robustness and real-world deployment.
+My research interests lie in embodied AI and multimodal learning, particularly at the intersection of robustness and real-world deployment.

 Currently, I work on Multi-Agent Path Finding (MAPF) with Rishi Veerapaneni at CMU.
 Previously, I was a research intern at the National University of Singapore, where I worked with [Hannah Brown](https://hannah-aught.github.io/) under the supervision of [Prof. Michael Qizhe Shieh](https://michaelshieh.com/) on adversarial robustness in LLMs.